How We Track Your ROI

 • Questions that are actually objections ("Why would I need this?")

-Why This Definition: Qualified interest means the prospect has taken a step toward a potential business conversation—not just been polite.
-This is the hardest stage to define and the most commonly inflated.
+Why this matters: Qualified interest means the prospect has taken a step toward a potential business conversation—not just been polite.
+This is the most commonly inflated stage by other vendors.

 Stage 4: Meeting Booked